ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Further incremental improvements are attainable through modest technical refinements.
 A five-call stochastic ensemble of the same o3 model, integrated via DBSCAN clustering, reduces mean error to ≈19 km, representing an 18% accuracy improvement at a marginal incremental cost of ≈USD 0.20 and approximately 3 seconds of additional latency per grant.
 Bootstrap confidence intervals confirm the statistical significance of this enhancement versus the single-shot model.
 Such methodological refinements illustrate a pathway for rigorous yet computationally efficient digital historical analyses.

 Nevertheless, critical epistemological limitations must be acknowledged.
-Even optimized models occasionally yield significant positional errors exceeding 100 km, and the absence of inherent uncertainty metrics in predictions complicates downstream historical and spatial interpretations.
-Leveraging models like gpt-4o-2024-08-06, which provide sub-second latency and near-negligible costs (~USD 0.001 per prediction), further supports the viability of fully automated workflows at scale.
+Even the best-performing models occasionally yield significant positional errors exceeding 100 km, and the absence of inherent uncertainty metrics in predictions complicates downstream historical and spatial interpretations.

 More broadly, these results affirm the emerging paradigm of "machine-assisted reading" within digital humanities scholarship, where historians retain interpretive and analytical authority while delegating repetitive and data-intensive extraction tasks to robust computational models.
 This model not only accelerates research workflows but also expands methodological possibilities within historical spatial analysis, offering scalable and reproducible approaches to the quantitative study of early-modern archives.